ctr-l/digital-garden/_notes/international cyber law.md

 As international law primarily governs the relationship between States, and focuses on subjects pertaining to the cyber space such as cyber crime and [[cyber warfare]].

-Consequently, international law has been [[criticised]] for being inadequate in [[sufficiency of international law in addressing non state actors|regulating the behaviour of non-State actors]].
+Consequently, international law has been [[Criticisms|criticised]] for being inadequate in [[sufficiency of international law in addressing non state actors|regulating the behaviour of non-State actors]].

 ### Intersections with other areas of concern (under construction)